timonoko/webpy_map_server/README.md

 Opera is the best client.
 Shortcut to http://0.0.0.0:8080 goes fullscreen.

 Interface is weird, but wet-finger friendly.
-It was originally made for python-for-symbian with E52 buttons.
+It was originally made for python-for-symbian and E52 buttons.

 <img src="Screenshot_2019-04-24-08-18-34.png" >